furrukht10/Desktop-Tiktok-Clone/README.md

 To use the application as a user, simple head over to the <a href="https://tiktok-clone-8030b.web.app/">Deployed Version</a>
 Click on a video to play it, and press the like button to like a video.
 Scroll down to view more videos.

-To use the application as a developer and add videos to the database, please clone the repository.
+To use the application as a developer and add videos to the database, clone the repository.
 ```
 cd tiktok-backend
 npm install